kahalKevin/Gunigram/README.md

 ```

 ## Output
-Output will be saved ad ngram.csv
+Output will be saved as ngram.csv
 ```console
 aku,kamu,kita,dia,mereka,kata
 2,1,0,0,0,0